 The decedent, who was only 39 at the time of his death, had a history of gout, blood clots, and deep vein thrombosis.
 On the day in question, he passed out at home and an ambulance was summoned.
 The Plaintiffs alleged negligence with respect to how the ambulance crew handled their interaction with the decedent at his home and during the transport to the hospital.
-In addition to having issues with the medical treatment provided to the decedent by the EMS crew, the Plaintiffs also asserted that the ambulance crew was negligent for taking a different route to the hospital that the family would have taken and for stoping at red lights and stop signs.
+In addition to having issues with the medical treatment provided to the decedent by the EMS crew, the Plaintiffs also asserted that the ambulance crew was negligent for taking a different route to the hospital that the family would have taken and for stopping at red lights and stop signs.

 Overall, 39-40 minutes had passed between the time the ambulance left the decedent's home and the time it arrived at the hospital.
 The decedent was pronounced dead on arrival.